railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_entries.rst

 .. note:: Default values

-	If you start the automatic reconciliation tool regularly you should set the default values for each field by pressing the Ctrl key and using the right-click mouse button (when the form is in edit mode using the web client, or just using the GTK client).
+	If you start the automatic reconciliation tool regularly you should set the default values for each field by pressing the :guilabel:`Ctrl` key and using the right-click mouse button (when the form is in edit mode using the web client, or just using the GTK client).
 	This means that you won't have to re-type all the fields each time.